jorroll/reactive-forms-2-proposal/README.md

 # Things not included

+Note: the blurbs below assume you are already familiar with the API in this proposal.

 ### reset()

 One of the issue areas which this proposal _used to_ address was around resetting a form control via `reset()`.
 See issues https://github.com/angular/angular/pull/20214, https://github.com/angular/angular/issues/19747, https://github.com/angular/angular/issues/15741, https://github.com/angular/angular/issues/19251 with a combined 54 upvotes at time of writing.

 To this end, most properties in this proposal's `AbstractControl` API used to store a default value.
 Calling `reset()` used those default values to reset the form control to its user specified default state.
 After using the API in this proposal for a bit though, I decided that `reset()` didn't make sense in practice.
 Head on over to issue [#4](https://github.com/thefliik/reactive-forms-2-proposal/issues/4) to learn why and/or give feedback.

+### asyncValidators

+While an earlier version of this proposal included an `asyncValidators` property (akin to the current ReactiveFormsModule's `asyncValidators` property), I decided to remove it

+The reasons why:

+1. My guess is that, in the vast majority of cases, async validation is already handled via a service.
+2. Async validation will usually want to _debounce_ requests in some way.
+3. I have a hard time imagining the situation where you want to _always_ run a generic, async function on every input change in order to perform validation.

+Given these reasons, it seemed optimal to simply make validation services the _de facto_ method for performing async validation.

+If you have a validation use case which is better handled via the ReactiveFormsModule's current `asyncValidators` syntax than via a service, I'd love to hear it!